govindkailas/pcf/README.md

 ./pcfadmin.sh -o Finance -s stage -a all -act stop
 ```

 In the above example, it's going to stop all the apps under the Org `Finance` and Space `stage`.
-The script will also generate a log file in the csv format with that details of `org, space, app, action`
+The script will also generate a log file in the csv format with the details of `org, space, app, action`

 To delete all the apps under an org
 ------------------------------------